samplchallenges/SAMPL6/physical_properties/logP/analysis/README.md

 ## Manifest
 - `run.sh` - Bash script that run python analysis scripts and compiles TeX files.
 - `logP_analysis.py` - Python script that parses submissions and performs the analysis.
+Provides separate treatment for reference calculations, which are not formally part of the challenge but are provided as reference/comparison methods.
 - `logP_analysis_refcalcs.py` - Attempts to extend `logP_analysis.py` to add support for reference calculations -- calculations which are not formally part of the challenge but are provided as reference or comparison methods.
 - `logP_analysis2.py` - Python script that performs the analysis of molecular statistics (Error statistics, MAE and RMSE, calculated across methods for each molecule.)
 - `logP_predictions/` - This directory includes SAMPL6 type III pKa submission files.